drj11/sheffield-councillor-location/README.md

 lists their postcode as `S35 8GN`,
 but that does not seem to be a valid postcode;
 corrected to `S35 8NG`.

+1 candidate for Graves Park ward list their postcode as `S8 9SE`, but the valid postcode appears to be
+`S8 8SE`.